-Theme 4: Communication and Coordination Торіс Sugg ested Action 1 Assign the responsibility for implementing the Comprehensive Plan, including the preparation of Land Use Ordinance amendments, as necessary, to the Long Range Planning Advisory Committee (LPAC).
+Theme 4: Communication and Coordination Topic Suggested Action 1 Request assistance with implementing the Comprehensive Plan from the Long Range Planning Advisory Committee (LPAC). .
+10) 2 Continue to participate in GPCOG, PACTS, and GPEDC committees and coordinate with Cumberland, Westbrook, Windham, and Portland on land use designations and regulatory and non-regulatory strategies, as needed.
 Land Use (Vol. I, p.
-10) 2 Continue to participate in GPCOG, PACTS, and GPEDC committees and coordinate with Cumberland, Westbrook, Windham, and Portland on land use designations and regulatory and non-regulatory strategies, as needed.
-(Vol. I, 3 Continue to provide the Code Enforcement Officer and staff with the tools, training, and support necessary to enforce land use regulations. d Use 4 Assure that the Town's software upgrade allowing it to track development by type and location is complete by December 2013.
-Lan 5 Track new development by type and location on an annual basis.
-6 Review implementation progress of the Comprehensive Plan annually.
-7 Facilitate a review of the potential impact that extreme weather and rising sea levels, including storm surge, present on facilities and coastal access, and measures which may reduce those impacts. ۲ () 8 Actively seek partners for future regional coordination.
-Regional Coordination (Vol. l, p.
-42) 9 Develop a citizen education plan to educate Town citizens on the benefits of further regional coordination.
-Reg Coord (Vol. 10 Prepare a joint Route 1 Development Plan with the Town of Cumberland.
+10) 3 Continue to provide the Code Enforcement Officer and staff with the tools, training, and support necessary to enforce land use regulations.
+Use (\ 4 Assure that the Town's software upgrade allowing it to track development by type and location is complete by December 2013. pue 5 Track new development by type and location on an annual basis. Ľ 6 Review implementation progress of the Comprehensive Plan annually.
+7 Facilitate a review of the potential impact that extreme weather and rising sea levels, including storm surge, present on facilities and coastal access, and measures which may reduce those impacts. د 8 Actively seek partners for future regional coordination.
+Regional Coordination (Vol. I, p.
+42) 9 Develop a citizen education plan to educate Town citizens on the benefits of further egic rdir I. I, regional coordination.
+Coo (Vol 10 Prepare a joint Route 1 Development Plan with the Town of Cumberland.
 Housing (Vol. II, p.
-37) 11 The Town should seek public input from seniors and explore the development of housing that is attractive to an age 65-and-older population, including alternative senior housing programs, such as home sharing programs, accessory apartments, adult family care homes and congregate housing, and sliding scale development. ol.
-12 Design and implement an expanded wayfinding system to help people orient themselves and navigate through the community.
-2 10 portation II, p.
-41) 13 Work with PACTS, MaineDOT, and GoMaine to implement a Transportation Demand Management program for Falmouth.
-Transportation (Vol. II, p.
-41) 14 Complete a pavement condition survey every three to five years, evaluate its findings, incorporate them into the Town's asset management software program, and update the Capital Improvement Plan (CIP) accordingly.
+37) 11 The Town should seek public input from seniors and explore the development of housing that is attractive to an age 65-and-older population, including alternative senior housing programs, such as home sharing programs, accessory apartments, adult family care homes and congregate housing, and sliding scale development.
+Vol. 12 Design and implement an expanded wayfinding system to help people orient themselves and navigate through the community. sportation (Vol. II, p.
+41) 13 Work with PACTS, MaineDOT, and GoMaine to implement a Transportation Demand Management program for Falmouth. spor II, p 14 Complete a pavement condition survey every three to five years, evaluate its Trans findings, incorporate them into the Town's asset management software program, and update the Capital Improvement Plan (CIP) accordingly.
 Public Facilities and Services (Vol. II, p.
 50) 15 Request feedback from the community regarding the demand for existing Town and School facilities and share the inventory of those facilities in a more obvious place on the Town's website.
 Review, and improve, where possible, the informational system to educate the public about the existence of Town and School facilities and their availability for use. lic Faci ces (Vc 16 Create a management system for more efficient, flexible, and open use of Town and School facilities.
-Publ Servic 17 Review Fire and Rescue operations to determine whether there are staffing challenges as time commitments for volunteers increase, and if there is a problem, develop a plan address it.
+Pub Servic 17 Review Fire and Rescue operations to determine whether there are staffing challenges as time commitments for volunteers increase, and if there is a problem, develop a plan address it.
+Note: Some o f the a ctions apply to more than one theme and are listed accordingly.
+They have been highlighted